EffectOrientedProgramming/book/Chapters/03_Superpowers.md

 The `.run` method is only available on our Effect values.
 We explicitly call `.run` whenever we want to sequence our effects.
 If we do not call `.run`, then we are just going to have an un-executed effect.
-We want this explicit control, so that we can manipulate our effects up until it is time to run them.
+We want this explicit control so we can attach manipulations to our effects up until we run them.

-When you have finished assembling your Effect, and you are ready to run it, you utilize the other important `run` method.
+When you finish assembling your Effect and are ready to run it, you utilize the other important `run` method:

 ```scala 3 mdoc:runzio
 val run =